Alliance for Connected Care’s advocacy in this space:

 Developments to Date

-The Alliance has continued to met with CMS and requested CMS to include changes that would prevent the unnecessary reporting of provider home addresses (for both enrollment and billing) in the CY 2024 Physician Fee Schedule (PFS) in order to facilitate dialogue with the provider community.
-CMS did not include in the CY 2024 PFS.
+The Alliance has continued to met with CMS and requested CMS to include changes that would prevent the unnecessary reporting of provider home addresses (for both enrollment and billing) in the CY 2025 Physician Fee Schedule (PFS) in order to facilitate dialogue with the provider community.

-With regard to enrollment forms, CMS released a bulletin notice to its Medicare Learning Network, which outlines the new 855I enrollment form which includes checkboxes to differentiate home, administrative, and clinic locations.
-CMS-855B, which is used for clinics and group practices, will be updated early 2024, and it can be expected to see the same checkbox on that form as well.
+CMS updated its 855I enrollment form which includes checkboxes to differentiate home, administrative, and clinic locations.
+It will be used to segment information.
+CMS-855B, which is used for clinics and group practices, will be updated, and it can be expected to see the same checkbox on that form as well.